pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`net_process_animal_facts`

-This example demonstrates the use of multiprocessing in Python, specifically for running a service in a separate process.
-The service continuously runs in the background, handling tasks such as fetching random animal facts and images.
-By using multiprocessing, the main process, which in this case may involve running a game loop, remains responsive while the service operates independently.
-This technique helps prevent blocking the main application while waiting for time-consuming operations to complete, contributing to a smoother user experience.
-Additionally, the example showcases the interchange of textures between processes, enabling the display of images fetched by the background service in the main process without impacting performance.
+This example demonstrates the use of the Arcade library with multiprocessing to run a background service that fetches random animal facts and images from various APIs and displays them on the screen.
+The service runs in a separate process, ensuring that the main game loop runs smoothly while waiting for data.
+Additionally, textures are shared between processes so that the fetched images can be displayed.
+The code also includes features such as a spinning loading indicator, a progress bar to show time until the next fact is requested, and various controls for user interaction.
+The example highlights external content fetching, multiprocessing, and the use of various UI elements provided by the Arcade library.

 particle_fireworks.py
 ---------------------